 4.1.
 Californian Ranch

-This type dominated the 20th-century real estate market after World War II and is now modified to match the tastes of this century.
+California ranch-style houses dominated the real estate market during the mid-20th century years, especially in 1955 and the following years.
+They are now modified to match the tastes of this century.

 4.2.
 Modern Ranch

-Though Californian Ranches have inspired this ranch type, it has a modern touch to it.
-However, it does not display the classic Spanish colonial architecture but looks modern and sophisticated.
+Though Californian Ranches have inspired this ranch type, it has a modern twist to it.
+The modern ranch-style houses bring together the beauty of classic Spanish colonial architecture and the advantages of modern architecture in one frame.

 It has state-of-the-art appliances and contemporary interior designs, giving a modern spin to an antique style.

-The main disadvantage is that it might get expensive because of the size area and the modern equipment availability.
+The main disadvantage is that it might get expensive because of the area size.

 4.3.
 Suburban Ranch

 This is the classical American style.
-After World War II, middle-class people wanted to buy homes that were both affordable and huge at the same time.
+After World War II, middle-class people wanted to buy homes that were both affordable and spacious at the same time.

 Always remember that with a little TLC, you can renovate suburban ranches anytime.